KV1: Visits in antiquity

 The tomb was one of at least eleven tombs that were open to early travelers.
 As evidence of this, 132 individual graffitis left by Ancient Greek and Roman visitors have been counted throughout KV1.
 Later, the tomb was used as a dwelling by Coptic monks.

 Early European visitors to the area included Richard Pococke, who visited KV1 and designated it "Tomb A" in his Observations of Egypt, published in 1743.

 The savants accompanying Napoleon's campaign in Egypt surveyed the Valley of the Kings and designated KV1 as "1er Tombeau" ("1st Tomb") in their list.

 Recent archeological work

 Though not documented, the tomb was cleared in the 1950s.
-Starting in 1983, funded by the Royal Ontario Museum, Edwin Brock thoroughly excavated of the burial chamber floor, followed a decade later by an excavation of the tomb's entrance.
+Starting in 1983, funded by the Royal Ontario Museum, Edwin Brock thoroughly excavated the burial chamber floor, followed a decade later by an excavation of the tomb's entrance.
 In 1994, the Supreme Council of Antiquities cleaned the walls and repaired cracks with plaster.
 In doing so, they covered over graffiti that had been left there in ancient times.

 Some of Brock's findings included fragments of wood, calcite and faience shabtis, ostraca decorated with sketches presumably by the tomb's artists, a floral garland and numerous contemporaneous pottery shards.